Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 tags: ['frontend', 'coding', 'react']
 ---

-The Context API is another way to handle data in components without having to incorporate Redux into your app.
+The Context API is an alternative way to handle data in components without having to incorporate Redux into your app.

+Using `React.createContext()`, you're essentially creating a globally available JavaScript object.

 ## Create Context File

 In `./src/` create a `context` folder with the file `colors-context.js`.
 The directory and file name can be whatever you want.

-This is where the states wil be managed and updated.
+This is where the states will be managed and updated.

 First import `React` and `useState` from `react`.